Connecting Through SnowSQL¶

 The OCSP response cache server is currently supported by SnowSQL 1.1.55 and higher.

 Snowflake clients initiate every connection to a Snowflake service endpoint with a “handshake” that establishes a secure connection before actually transferring data.
-As part of the handshake, a client authenticates the TLS/SSL certificate for the service endpoint.
+As part of the handshake, a client authenticates the TLS certificate for the service endpoint.
 The revocation status of the certificate is checked by sending a client certificate request to one of the OCSP (Online Certificate Status Protocol) servers for the CA (certificate authority).

 A connection failure occurs when the response from the OCSP server is delayed beyond a reasonable time.
 The following caches persist the revocation status, helping alleviate these issues: